Easy DIY Wooden Pumpkin Lantern (2 Patterns)

 Add a bit of Halloween flair to your home with these DIY wooden Jack-O-Lanterns.
 They’re easy to make with just a few tools and some simple supplies.
 You can finish them any way you want or leave them unfinished for a rustic look.

-Get your free plan (including the detailed instructions and measurements) now!
+Get your PDF plan (including the detailed instructions and measurements) now!

 Thank you for stopping by.
 If you enjoyed this tutorial, would you please take a moment and pin it to Pinterest?
 I’d really appreciate it!